J-Wheeler849277/santainspace/TLEVEL-2021-22-CodingStandards.md

 This document will outline the standards python coding convention that should be followed by T level students during the academic year 2021/2022.

 ## Clean Code
 Having a clean code is critical while developing software; therefore, it is the first thing that will be introduced in this document.
 And it will be mentioned again and again throughout the document.
-Any code written by the programmers who follow this coding convention should be clean.<br />
+Any code written by the programmers who follow this coding convention should be clean.

 Most of the topics that covered in this section are available in a book called “Clean Code by Robert C. Martin”.
 It is a book that almost all software developers read.

 ### Implications of having a bad code.